Shatabdi-commits/OkayG_Submission/README.md

 # OkayG_Submission
-School Website Prototype
+## School Website Prototype

+# Prerequisites
+### Install bootstrap

+# Cloning and Running the Application in local

+Clone the project into local

+open **index.html** (this should load the template in the default browser)

+# Application design

+## Structure

-OPEN INDEX.HTMLTO OPEN MAIN PAGE AND NAVIGATE TO OTHER PAGES FROM MAIN PAGE Structure- Main Home Page(overall description of infrasture and facilities)
+Main Home Page(overall description of infrasture and facilities)
             \/
           Navigation Bar(common to all pages) - 1.Home
                                                 2.Faculty(page showing board positions and faculty member)